About

 A magnificent establishment

-The Bras Basah wing opens, making Raffles Hotel Singapore 'the most magnificent establishment of its kind East of Suez.'
-The hotel becomes the venue for numerous social events and plays host to travellers from all over the globe.
+The Bras Basah wing opened, making Raffles Hotel "the most magnificent establishment of its kind East of Suez".
+The Hotel was the venue for numerous social events and played host to travellers from all over the globe.

 1907

-The two-table Bar & Billiard Room is brought down to street level, enlarged and remodelled to hold six tables.
-The building, which is transformed into guest rooms a decade later, becomes a landmark in the city.
+The two-table Bar & Billiard Room was enlarged and remodelled to hold six tables.
+The building, which was transformed into guestrooms a decade later, became a landmark in the city.

 1913